The President's Cake: Release

-It will compete for IFFI ICFT UNESCO Gandhi Medal at the 56th International Film Festival of India in November 2025.
+It competed for IFFI ICFT UNESCO Gandhi Medal at the 56th International Film Festival of India in November 2025.

 In November 2025, Sony announced that the film would be given a week-long awards-qualifying run in New York and Los Angeles starting December 12, 2025, followed by a limited theatrical release on February 6, 2026 that will expand nationwide two weeks later on February 27.

+The film had a theatrical release in the US on February 11, 2026; in the UK on February 13; and in Australia on April 2.

 Reception

+On the review aggregator website Rotten Tomatoes, 99% of 81 critics' reviews are positive, with an average rating of 8/10.
+The website's consensus reads: "A tenderly crafted, often devastating portrait of childhood in rural Iraq, The President's Cake vividly brings to life its morally complex world through richly drawn characters and intimate storytelling."
+On Metacritic, which uses a weighted average, the film holds a score of 84/100 based on 17 critics, indicating "universal acclaim".

 Sheri Linden of The Hollywood Reporter called the film a "tragicomic gem", praising the performances, Hadi's direction ("Hadi stages the action here and throughout the movie with fluent energy"), and the cinematography of Tudor Vladimir Panduru.

 Diane Carson, writing for the Alliance of Women Film Journalists, called Baneen Ahmed Nayyef's performance as Lamia "a treasure of expressive joy and heartbreaking sadness, of frustration and determination", while Waheed Thabet Khreibat, as Bibi, gives "a subdued, wonderful performance" and Sajad Mohamad Qasem as Saeed "brings energy and impetuous trouble to the quest", concluding with "The President's Cake offers an astute, poignant story of empathy for humanity caught in the crosshairs".

 Nabil Salih, a writer and photographer from Baghdad, writing for Jacobin, is less complimentary.
 He writes that the film is "both entertaining and compelling, but only if you know little about Iraq... the film rehearses known stereotypes and corresponds to little that is real.
 Instead, it fulfills misconceptions of morbid Oriental cities reduced by despotic regimes to decadent theaters for the corrupt".

+British film critic Peter Bradshaw, writing for The Guardian, gave the film 4 out of 5 stars, praising the performances and direction.